anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: If we look at the world with a love of life, the world will reveal its beauty to us.
+Quote: Experience is simply the name we give our mistakes.

-By: Daisaku Ikeda
+By: Oscar Wilde